Sleep

 - To make hormones.

-- To process information we take in throughout the day.
+- To process the information, we take in throughout the day.
 When you sleep, information is moved from our short-term “memory bank” to stronger, long-term memory, a process called “memory consolidation”.

 Sleep cycles